Have you thought about being a governor?

 - Would you like to become a school governor?

-Balshaw’s Church of England High School is looking for 3 enthusiastic, committed people to serve on its governing board.
+Balshaw’s Church of England High School is looking for enthusiastic, committed people to serve on its governing board as co-opted and parent governors.

 Balshaw’s Church of England High School is a Voluntary Controlled school.
 This means that it is a state school under the control of the Local Authority, but has a strong religious ethos and an affiliation to Blackburn Diocese.